RunestoneInteractive/thinkcspy/_sources/Studios/sorted.rst

     testEqual(remove_char('asdf', 'z'), 'asdf')
     testEqual(remove_char('', 'a'), '')

 Here's another, slightly different solution that uses the fact that a string is a list.
+This one is generally a better way to loop over strings than what we did above, if you don't need to use the index of the current character.

 .. activecode:: sorted_walkthrough_alt